Live Insect Galleries

 Minerals: From Crystals to Gems

-Location: Butterfly and Moth Gallery May 1st – August 31st, 2015 Minerals not only come in a stunning array of colours, shapes and textures, but they also play an important role in our day to day life.
+Minerals not only come in a stunning array of colours, shapes and textures, but they also play an important role in our day to day life.
 This exhibit features over 90 mineral specimens in display cases, 4 interactive components and large touchable specimens.
 Cambridge Butterfly Conservatory is the first venue to exhibit this new travelling exhibit from the Museum of Nature in Ottawa.
-CLICK HERE for more information on Minerals: From Crystals to Gems
+CLICK HERE for more information on Minerals: From Crystals to Gems.

 Seeds in Disguise

-Location: Butterfly and Moth Gallery January 1st – April 30th, 2015 Seeds are all around us: we eat them; we plant them; they parachute from dandelions; they catch in the dog’s coat or on your socks; they drop from the trees; and sometimes they even hang around your neck.
-This exhibition features ornamental seeds “disguised” as beads in jewellery, trinkets and ornaments.
+Seeds are all around us: we eat them; we plant them; they parachute from dandelions; they catch in the dog’s coat or on your socks; they drop from the trees; and sometimes they even hang around your neck.
+This exhibition features ornamental seeds “disguised” as beads in jewelry, trinkets and ornaments.

 Our Feathered Friends